 The Chorus was delighted to welcome Rachel Fright as our new accompanist in October 2017.
 Rachel enjoys accompanying choirs, a passion which started as she played for the Royal Northern College of Music Symphony Chorus and Chamber Choir in preparation for their performance of Penderecki’s Seventh Symphony at the Bridgewater Hall in June 2015.
-Since then, she has worked for the Hallé Youth Training Choir, Eton Choral Courses, Rossendale Ladies Choir, and Irlam Male Voice Choir, and she is a regular accompanist for Haydock Male Voice Choir and King Edward Musical Society Choir in Macclesfield.
+Since then, she has worked for the Hallé Youth Training Choir, Eton Choral Courses, Rossendale Ladies Choir, and Irlam Male Voice Choir.

 Following her performance as a Leeds Lieder Young Artist 2018, Rachel was awarded the Hester Dickson Duo Prize with duo partner Ted Black (tenor) to study at Oxenfoord International Summer School with Malcolm Martineau.
 In the same year, Rachel was a finalist in the Patricia Routledge National English Song Competition and the British Art-Song competition as part of the London Song Festival.
 Rachel performs regularly across the UK and has been featured on BBC Radio 3.
 She is also a musician for Live Music Now, deputy tutor at Yorkshire Young Musicians and accompanist to King Edward Music Society, Macclesfield.